Projects

 The image on the left shows the recorded coordinates as we drove through the residential area with the GPS receivers mounted on the vehicle.
 The recording was done with Python scripts and Google Earth to visualize the route.

-Keyword: u-Blox, NEO-6, GPS, NXP LPC54114, Google Earth
+u-blox, NEO-6, GPS, NXP LPC54114, Google Earth

 TDK MPU-9250 is an IMU that contains accelerometer, gyroscope, magnetometer and an internal temperature sensor.
 The development of this driver started with defined use cases and various diagrams used in the interface design process, mainly use cases, class diagrams and sequence diagrams.